David-Golacis/SQL-Database/README.md

 ## Projects

-A series of databases have been prepared using SQLite and Microsoft SQL Server.
+A series of relational databases have been prepared using SQLite and Microsoft SQL Server.

 ### SQLite Requirements: